 3. Set Money Aside Throughout the Year

-If you operate a sole proprietorship and have a salaried position, you may be surprised by how much you owe at the end of the year.
-Especially if you are used to having taxes and CPP payments deducted from your paycheque automatically.
+If you operate a sole proprietorship – especially alongside a salaried job – you may be surprised by how much you owe at tax time.
+Unlike employment income, taxes and CPP contributions aren’t automatically deducted from your business income.

 Being a sole proprietor means you are responsible for figuring out your taxes and other payments owed.
 If you wait until tax time and don’t set money aside over the year, you may find yourself owing a large sum of money you cannot easily pay.
 It’s helpful to also budget for RRSP contributions, as these can offset the taxes you will owe.